Model Comparison and Calibration Assessment: User Guide for Consistent Scoring Functions in Machine Learning and Actuarial Practice: Probabilistic Binary Classification

 We also show the AUC.
 As the models show different calibration, their ranking in terms of AUC could be very different from the ranking based on log loss.
 Coincidentally, AUC shows the same out-of-sample ranking as log loss.
 This can be explained by the score decomposition of the log loss in \autoref{fig:reliability diagrams}.
 The discrimination components DSC are an order of magnitude larger than the miscalibration components MCB and give the same ranking as according to the log loss.
 Despite the appeal of AUC, we generally prefer to evaluate the models with a strictly consistent scoring function, \ie log loss in our case.

 We conclude this example with the Murphy diagram in \autoref{fig:murphy diagram classification}.

 We observe the small values of the random forest on the training set for a large range of scores.
 From the right-hand side of the figure, we are visually inclined to award the logistic regression with the best out-of-sample performance.
-In fact, it has the best test Brier score as can be inferred from the score decomposition given in \autoref{fig:reliability diagrams}.
 However, the differences out-of-sample seem to be relatively small such that we refrain from a definite answer as to what model exhibits the best predictive accuracy measured by a wide range of consistent scoring functions.